vyrjana/pyimpspec/README.md

 ### Equivalent circuit fitting

-Fitting equivalent circuits to impedance spectra is easy with pyimpspec and generates a `FittingResult` object.
+The `Circuit` objects can be fitted to impedance spectra to obtain fitted values for the various parameters included in circuit elements such as resistors, capacitors, constant phase elements, and Warburg elements.
-The `FittingResult` object includes:
+The `FitResult` object produced by this process includes:

 - The fitted `Circuit` object.
-- Information about all of the parameters (e.g. final fitted value, estimated error, and whether or not the parameter had a fixed value during fitting).
+- Information about the parameters (e.g., final fitted value, estimated error, and whether or not the parameter had a fixed value during fitting).
 - The frequencies that were used during the fitting.
 - The complex impedances produced by the fitted circuit at each of the frequencies.
 - The residuals of the real and imaginary parts of the impedances.
 - The `MinimizerResult` object returned by lmfit.

+### Distribution of relaxation times

+A few implementations for calculating the distribution of relaxation times are included:

+- Tikhonov regularization and non-negative least squares (see [DOI:10.1039/D0CP02094J](https://doi.org/10.1039/D0CP02094J)).
+- Tikhonov regularization and either radial basis functions or piecewise linear discretization (see [DOI:10.1016/j.electacta.2015.09.097](https://doi.org/10.1016/j.electacta.2015.09.097)).
+	An optional feature supported by this method is the calculation of the Bayesian credible intervals (see [DOI:10.1016/j.electacta.2015.03.123](https://doi.org/10.1016/j.electacta.2015.03.123) and [DOI:10.1016/j.electacta.2017.07.050](https://doi.org/10.1016/j.electacta.2017.07.050)).
+- The Bayesian Hilbert transform (BHT) method (see [DOI:10.1016/j.electacta.2020.136864](https://doi.org/10.1016/j.electacta.2020.136864)).
+	The results for this method include scores that can be used for assessing the quality of an impedance spectrum.

+The results are contained in a `DRTResult` object that includes:

+- The time constant and gamma values.
+- The frequency values used in the process.
+- The impedance values of the modeled response.
+- The residuals of the real and imaginary parts of the impedances.

 ### Plotting

-pyimpspec includes functions for visualizing `Circuit`, `DataSet`, `KramersKronigResult`, and `FittingResult` objects.
+pyimpspec includes functions for visualizing `Circuit`, `DataSet`, `TestResult`, `DRTResult`, and `FitResult` objects.
 The only backend that is currently supported is matplotlib.
+The functions offer some room for customization of the figures, but they are primarily intended for quick visualization.

 ## Changelog